ST. ANDREW'S SERVICES:

 There are washrooms available near the back door of the sanctuary.
 Signs will lead you to them, and sidespersons will also be happy to point you in the right direction.
 Please feel free to leave the service at any time that you wish to do so, and then come back in at your convenience.
 We are a very casual lot - no one will be offended.

 If you are not familiar with a liturgical style of worship, we believe you will find it meaningful as everything we do or say has purpose and the service flows from one piece to the next in a rhythm that quickly becomes very familiar.
-There will be times that we all sit and times that we stand or kneel.
+There will be times that we all sit and times that we stand.
 In any of these times, you will see that some people choose to continue to sit, or stand, even when others are doing something else.
 There is no “right way” to worship God- and you are welcome to do whatever feels most comfortable for you.

 We Celebrate the Eucharist Every Sunday